A Guide to Using Scattering Urn Tubes

 Saying a final goodbye to a loved one is one of life’s most profound moments.
 More and more families are choosing to return their loved ones to nature through ash scattering ceremonies.
 If you are planning a memorial, you might have come across the term "scattering tube."

-At Premium Urns, we believe that every farewell should be as beautiful and stress-free as possible.
+At Premium Urns by Caskets Direct, we believe that every farewell should be as beautiful and stress-free as possible.
 Here is a complete guide to understanding, choosing, and using scattering urn tubes for a dignified ceremony.

 What is a Scattering Tube?